MatthewChildress/rps_game/README.md

 The second attempt at the console.log version of the game went smoother and took much less time.
 I experiemented with case switches for the "Player" and "Computer" choices and was able to create a round played with it using string concatenations.
 I like the set up but unfortunately could not get it to work in a loop.
 I swapped to a modified version of my original function using "if/else if/else" with "&&" and "||" while practicing arrow functions instead.
 I like how this turned out.
 It's tighter and I have a firmer grasp of thse concepts.

+After setting up the GUI, I ran into a few problems I wasn't able to figure out.
+I had wanted to create a modal pop up with buttons that triggered once a game was over.
+Unfortunately, I had issues figuring out what route to take with it.
+I had wanted to use actual images as the buttons and WAS able to make that work.
+I could not get the button selections to mirror the images.
+I opted to use unicode characters for the icons instead.
+I was able to add back in switches with my event listeners which was nice for extra practice.
+Ultimately, the initial exposure and follow up review helped a lot.
+I was able to go into this attempt with more intent.
+Before my next project, I plan on taking a few days to review more and maybe tweak this before I continue on.